 Absolutely.

-I think all Americans should read it, and no matter who you vote for.
+I think all Americans should read it.

-It's you know, these people are so arrogant that they think that they're doing it for the greater good, but that's exactly not what the voting process is about.
+You know, these people are so arrogant that they think that they're doing it for the greater good, but that's exactly not what the voting process is about.

-They did not let democracy be done because they wanted to make sure that the outcome was what they wanted, because in their mind Donald Trump is an assault on democracy.
+They did not let democracy be done because they wanted to make sure that the outcome was what they wanted, because in their mind, Donald Trump is an assault on democracy.

-Yeah, look, uh, it's very disturbing.
+Yeah, look, it's very disturbing.

-uh, but even more importantly, not only did they ignore the real Russia collusion, Hillary's dirty dossier, the the Russian disinformation that was then used as a predicate and a lie to obtain Pfizer warrants to spy on a presidential candidate and a president, in this case Donald Trump, they never went with that story, but they they they did advance every eight second hour of every day for years the whole Russia collusion hoax.
+But even more importantly, not only did they ignore the real Russia collusion, Hillary's dirty dossier, the Russian disinformation that was then used as a predicate and a lie to obtain FISA warrants to spy on a presidential candidate and a president, in this case, Donald Trump.

 And it is a hoax.